Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/zuco_preprocessing/README.md

 # Overview
-The `zuco_preprocessing` section aims to extract task-specific word-level gaze and EEG data from the ZUCO corpus.
+The `zuco_preprocessing` section aims to extract task-specific word-level gaze and EEG data from the ZUCO corpus, which will be suitable as training/testing/dev data later for prompt-tuning.
 It preprocesses the .mat data to .tsv files by performing downloading, organizing on the word-level, converting file formats, etc. The original ZuCo corpus is available at https://osf.io/uxamg/.

 # Instructions for data preprocessing:
 ### 1. Download: